KenzoKanzaki/test/README.md

 ■Thank you for downloading "TestLiveLinkFace".

-①To open this UE4 project, please download "VRM4U" or "Kawaii Physics" (both free) and install them on your computer.
+①To open this UE4 project, please download "VRM4U" and "Kawaii Physics" (both free) and install them on your computer.
 　You will need to import it into the "TestLiveLinkFace/Plugin" folder.

 ②Double-click on the TestLiveLinkFace.uproject to open the project.